 From Tiny Cars to Fuzzy Stick-Ons, These are My Top Picks

-I just came back from the Chicago Toy and Game Fair, my second year to attend this exciting and fun event.
+I just came back from the Chicago Toy and Game Fair, my second year attending this exciting and fun event.
 The Toy Fair is a terrific opportunity to see new toys on the horizon and to assess which ones may become the next big hit.
 And, yes, that is me in my tux at the gala!

-While I usually write this blog for entrepreneurs, business startups and inventors, today’s edition is dedicated to the moms, dads and grandparents out there.
+While I usually write this blog for entrepreneurs, business startups, and inventors, today’s edition is dedicated to the moms, dads, and grandparents out there.

 You heard it here first: These are some of the toys to keep an eye out for this Christmas season.

-Tesla was very good at sending positive messaging to current and future buyers of their products with a long line of eager kids waiting to drive around the test track.
+Tesla was very good at sending positive messaging to current and future buyers of their products, with a long line of eager kids waiting to drive around the test track.

 Of course, it didn’t hurt that the parents were likely interested, too.
 Taking and sharing lots of pics of their kids driving will help reinforce the event long after it ended.

-I also noted that Radio Flyer was sponsoring the driving area and that Radio Flyer is appears to be collaborating with Tesla.
+I also noted that Radio Flyer was sponsoring the driving area and that Radio Flyer appears to be collaborating with Tesla.
 What a terrific way to keep your brand fresh by partnering with a “hot” brand like Tesla!

-Griddly Games had several interesting toys but one caught my eye.
+Griddly Games had several interesting toys, but one caught my eye.
 Reisa Schwartzman, pictured, shows off Just Add Sun, a solar-powered steam oven kit.

 What did I find so fascinating?